AUTHORS IN OUR SCHOOLS

 |

-Second and third graders at Marumsco Hills Elementary met Ms. Gaby in December.
-Carlin Springs Elementary kindergarten and first graders met the author in February.
 At both gatherings, the children were introduced to the author's second book, Squawk of Spanish, and its Spanish version, Un Graznido en Español.
-Inspired by her son Roy, the book features a boy named Max who has trouble communicating with his Spanish-speaking abuela (grandmother).
-When they bake together, a parrot named Lorita helps to translate.
+The book features a boy named Max -- inspired by the author's son Roy -- who has trouble communicating with his Spanish-speaking abuela (grandmother).
+When they bake together, a parrot named Lorita helps to translate. |

 "You don't know how much it means to us!" -- Author Fred Bowen